autokrator-uog/user-service/README.md

-# HelloWorld
+# UserService

-How to start the HelloWorld application
+How to start the UserService application
 ---

 1. Run `mvn clean install` to build your application